Dodger Dog

-The Dodger Dog is a hot dog named after the Major League Baseball franchise that sells them (the Los Angeles Dodgers).
+The Dodger Dog is a hot dog named after the Major League Baseball franchise that sells them, the Los Angeles Dodgers.
 It is a 10-inch pork wiener wrapped in a steamed bun.
 The hot dog is sold at Dodger Stadium located in Los Angeles, California.
 According to the National Hot Dog and Sausage Council, the projected number of 2011 season hot dogs sold at Dodger Stadium was 2 million—establishing Dodger Dogs as the leader in hot dog sales of all those sold in Major League Baseball ballparks.

 There are two lines for Dodger Dog vendors: steamed or grilled.
-The vendors of the grilled dogs are typically located near the back wall of the stadium so that the smoke does not overwhelm the baseball fans.
+The vendors of the grilled dogs are typically located near the back wall of the stadium, so that the smoke does not blow into the seating areas and overwhelm the baseball fans.
 The grilled Dogs are considered the "classic" version.
 Until 2021, they were known as "Farmer John Dodger Dogs".
 Starting with the 2021 MLB Los Angeles Dodgers season, the iconic "Dodger Dog" is being supplied to Dodger Stadium by Vernon, California-based Papa Cantella's.

 Background

 The success of the Dodger Dog has spawned a small chain of restaurants in the Southern California area.
 One such restaurant named Dodger Dogs can be found in Universal City, California.
 The Dodger Dog is also available in the "Super Dodger Dog" variation, which is made of 100% beef as opposed to 100% pork.
 It is believed that Dodger Dogs were first called "Dodger Dogs" in 1958 when the Dodgers first came to Los Angeles from Brooklyn.
 The Dodger Dogs that are now sold to the public in Southern California supermarkets are made by Papa Cantella's, a southern California sausage maker.
 In 2011, the Dodgers introduced a Mexican-themed "Doyer Dog" which are made with chili, salsa, jalapeños, and condiments replacing the standard ketchup and mustard on a typical hot dog.

 The Dodger Dog is also served at Chickasaw Bricktown Ballpark in Oklahoma City, Oklahoma, the home of the Dodgers AAA affiliate Oklahoma City Dodgers.
 A concession area called the "Dog Pound" serves hot dogs from stadiums around the country including the Fenway Frank, Cincinnati Cheese Coney, Milwaukee Brat, and The Red Hot Chicago Dog.
 The Dodger Dog was not, however, served at the Dodgers' spring training ballpark, Camelback Ranch, during the team's first spring training at the park.
 This was changed for the 2010 Spring Training season where the Dodger Dog was either cooked on a hot dog roller or steamed.

+In 1989, during a spot on NBC's Game Of The Week, David Letterman spoke of a trip he made to Dodger Stadium and said the Dodger Dog tasted like wet vinyl.